 The compliance standard for this task remains at the 95% level.
-During the eleventh reporting period, the Parties agreed that OPD will be considered in compliance with this task if it notifies the District Attorney within 24 hours of the Bureau of Investigations Deputy Chief learning of criminal misconduct by an OPD member.
+During the eleventh reporting period, the Parties agreed that OPD will be considered in compliance with this task if it notifies the District Attorney within 24 hours of the Bureau of Investigations (BOI) Deputy Chief learning of criminal misconduct by an OPD member.
 Previously, the BOI Deputy Chief was required to inform the District Attorney within two hours.
-We intend to assess compliance with this task during the upcoming reporting period.